kelvins/nomade/README.md

 > Python Migration Manager for Humans :camel:

-Nomade is a simple migration manager tool that aims to be easy to integrate with any ORM.
+Nomade is a simple migration manager tool that aims to be easy to integrate with any ORM (e.g. [SQLAlchemy](https://www.sqlalchemy.org/), [Peewee](http://docs.peewee-orm.com/en/latest/), [Pony](https://ponyorm.org/)) and database (e.g. [SQLite](https://www.sqlite.org/index.html), [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/)).
+It is basically a command-line interface (CLI) tool that manages migrations (Python files) by applying changes to the database schema and storing the current migration ID.

+This tool was inspired by [alembic](https://alembic.sqlalchemy.org/en/latest/) (if you are using SQLAlchemy as ORM you should consider using alembic).

 ## Installation